nohtyp/myfirewall/puppet/modules/myfirewall/README.md

 This module is meant to provide a simple interface to manage firewalld (currently) and eventually iptables.

-The module currently only supports RedHat 7 family, but I am working to allow this module to work with other OSes.
+The module currently only supports RedHat (7) and Debian (14.04) family, but I am working to allow this module to work with other OSes.

 ## Module Description